What are the causes of low self-esteem?

 - Serious injuries and illnesses.

-After a traumatic event, we store disturbing images, thoughts and emotions in our brain and negative thoughts get replay in our brain whenever it triggers.
+After a traumatic event, we store disturbing images, thoughts, and emotions in our brain and negative thoughts get a replay in our brain whenever it triggers.
 What we used to derive our sense of self gets distorted.
-For example, rape victims would feel their body were tainted and have trouble loving themselves because they feel ashamed of their body.
-Same goes to someone who lost their leg in a car accident or illness.
+For example, rape victims would feel their bodies were tainted and have trouble loving themselves because they feel ashamed of their bodies.
+The same goes for someone who lost their leg in a car accident or illness.
 They may not view themselves as complete.

 Powerlessness can also lead to low self-esteem.